-Description - In BitTorrent the peers do not have a permanent Peer-ID.
-Every time a BitTorrent client is started, a new random Peer-ID is generated.
-Thus, it is not possible to follow a peer across multiple sessions using its Peer-ID.
-Most of the studies performed so far utilize the IP address or IP address+port to identify a single user across multiple sessions.
-This works for all those users having static IP addresses.
-However, most BitTorrent users are residential users with a dynamic IP address that is frequently changed by their ISP.
+Description: In BitTorrent the peers do not have a permanent Peer-ID.
+Every time a BitTorrent client is started a new random Peer-ID is generated.
+Then, it is not possible to follow a peer across multiple sessions using its Peer-ID.
+Most of the studies performed so far utilize the IP address or the IP address+port to identify a single user across multiple sessions.
+This works for all those users having a static IP address.
+However, most of the BitTorrent users are residential users with a dynamic IP address that is frequently changed by their ISP.
 Hence, identifying these peers by their IP addresses introduces inaccuracies in the obtained data.
-Furthermore, in the current Internet a single IP address may be shared by multiple users located behind NAT [8], so using the IP address to identify a peer may lead to wrongly mapping several users as a single peer.
+Furthermore, in the current Internet a single IP address may be shared by multiple users located behind a Network Address Translator (NAT) [8], thus using the IP address to identify a peer may lead to wrongly map several users as a single peer.

-Possible Solutions - One way of guaranteeing the correct identification of a peer across sessions is using measurement techniques based on the implementation of your own BitTorrent client/plug-in.
+Possible Solutions: On the one hand, one way of guaranteeing the correct identification of a peer across sessions is using measurement techniques based on the implementation of your own BitTorrent client/plugin.
 Each installed instance of your client is assigned a unique and permanent ID (different than the Peer-ID used in the swarms) which is used by the client to report the logs to the log server.
-Another option is to get access to the logs of private trackers.
-In most private trackers the users are required to register with a username and password.
-Each time a user initiates a session in the tracker it has to log in, and thus can be uniquely identified across sessions.
+Other option is to get access to the log of private Trackers.
+In most of the private Trackers the users are required to register with a username and password.
+Each time a user initiates a session in the Tracker it has to login, thus it can be uniquely identified across sessions.
 Unfortunately, both described techniques have scalability limitations.
-On the other hand, identifying a peer by the combination of IP+port typically eliminates the problem of wrongly mapping users with the same IP address as a single peer.
-BitTorrent clients typically select a random port to operate, so it is unlikely that two peers behind a NAT select the same port.
+On the other hand, identifying the peer by the combination of IP+port typically eliminates the problem of wrongly mapping users with the same IP address as a single peer.
+BitTorrent clients typically select a random port to operate, thus it is unlikely that two peers behind a NAT select the same port.

-Crawler's IP Address Banned by the Tracker
+Crawler's IP address banned by the Tracker:

-Description - The described macroscopic tracker crawling technique may cause the crawler's IP address to be banned by the tracker.
-In some studies [3, 6, 16] the crawler performs large-scale crawling by continuously sending announce started requests to a specific tracker for a large number (e.g., tens of thousands) of torrents.
-Then the rate of announce started requests is very high, which is detected by the tracker.
-The reaction of the tracker is to block the IP address showing this anomalous behavior.
-Therefore, the crawler has to limit its announce started requests rate to avoid being banned by the tracker.
+Description: The described Macroscopic Tracker crawling technique may produce the Crawler's IP address being banned by the Tracker.
+In some studies [3], [6], [16] the Crawler performs a large-scale crawling by continuously sending announce started requests to a specific Tracker for a large number (e.g., tens of thousands) of torrents.
+Then, the rate of announce started requests is very high what is detected by the Tracker.
+The reaction of the Tracker is blocking the IP address showing this anomalous behaviour.
+Therefore the Crawler has to limit the announce started requests rate to avoid being banned by the Tracker.

-Possible Solutions - LeBlond et al. [3] describe a technique to avoid being banned while keeping a very high rate of announce started requests.
-The technique consists of sending an announce stopped just after the announce started request.
-Then the tracker removes the IP address of the crawler from its log just after answering the announce started request.
-By using this simple technique, the authors report that they are able to crawl up to 750,000 torrents in around 30 min.
+Possible Solutions: LeBlond et al. [3] describe a technique to avoid being banned while keeping a very high rate of announce started requests.
+The technique consists on sending an announce stopped just after the announce started request.
+Then, the Tracker removes the IP address of the Crawler from its log just after answering the announce started request.
+By using this simple technique, the authors report that they are able to crawl up to 750k torrents in around 30 min.